Are you ready to become a bad content writer?

 This goes without saying, doesn’t it?

-One of the most helpful benefits of a catchy headline of any write-up is that it makes your written content instant clickable.
-Any reader who is willing to read your stuff will not proceed to read it unless he feels tempted to it.
+One of the most helpful benefits of a catchy headline for any write-up is that it makes your written content instantly clickable.
+Any reader who is willing to read your stuff will not proceed to read it unless he feels tempted by it.
 An attention-grabbing headline gives the reader a strong reason to proceed and read your content.

 I also believe that giving a catchy heading to your content is not the only thing you win the trust of your readers, as you have to justify the topic with references and sources substantiating your say loud and clear.
 But then again, who guesses the inside stuff of your content unless they read it first?

 None can foresight what your content talks about unless they read it.
 However, if your content doesn’t have a catchy heading, no matter how informative you have made it, the likelihood of your content getting overlooked from being read is higher.
 Don’t assume that your readers have some gifted conscience to discern the inside stuff of your write-up.
 Try to dress your content as a great heading.

 Last but not the least, a catchy headline should also be relevant to the kind of writing you are going to do, or else your potential readers will feel cheated if they find that what you promised in the title is not justified with what you have given in the content.
 Unfortunately, there are many content writers who wittingly or unwittingly I don’t know but make this mistake of ignoring to make their headline relevant to the content body.

 In a rush to drive traffic, they write attractive headline but forget to check whether it justifies or delivers the promise made in the title.
 For instance, recently I came across a published article on the internet in which the writer gave a catchy headline but the moment I read the content, I came to realize that it was nothing but one of the clickbaits that lured me into reading it.
 And trust me, there are countless such clickbait running rampant all over the digital spheres these days.

 Bad content writers want to be a wordsmith